ThibeauWouters/MLC2P/README.md

-# master-thesis-AI
+# MLC2P
-Files and notes for the master thesis of artificial intelligence.
+Files and notes for all things related to machine learning algorithms for the C2P conversion in relativistic hydrodynamics simulations.